PubInv/gpap/README.md

 Finally, we definite a "heartbeat" message designed to allow an annunciator to observe that the source of alarms is active and sending heartbeats.

+Nagham: should we allow heatbeats generally and what should the message form be?
+Should it include a timestamp? a signal strength?
+A serial number?

 # The Response Protocol